Shhsvri/BIOF045-NGS_Analysis/Day2_DNAseq/lessons/01_alignment.md

 1. How large (Bytes) is this fasta reference?
 2. View the top 20 lines of your fasta reference
 3. Count the number of lines in your fasta reference
+4. Count the number of characters in your fasta reference
-4. find all the lines that contain ">"
+4. Find all the lines that contain ">"
-5. find all the lines that contain ">" and in addition to 3 more lines after each hit.
+5. Find all the lines that contain ">" and in addition to 3 more lines after each hit.
 ---

 ### 1.2.2 Aligning reads with BWA-MEM

-Now that we have our indeces, let's perform alignment in our paired-end reads for sample 08008.
+Now that we have our indexes, let's perform alignment in our paired-end reads for sample 08008.

 > We will find out what disease this individual has later today.